 Weather-related books are among the best gifts you can give to a weather geek.
-Although most of them already know how weather works, they will love to have it for their collection or for additional knowledge.
-Books about weather can also be a great present for yourself if you want to learn how weather works.
+Although most of them already know how weather works, they will love to have it for their collection or additional knowledge.
+Books about the weather can also be an excellent present for yourself if you want to learn how weather works.

 Cosmos by Carl Sagan is one of the bestselling science books of all time.
 In a realistic sequence, Sagan reveals a precious blue world inhabited by a life form that is just beginning to discover its own identity and to venture into the vast ocean of space.